 Originally it was called the H. Hicks Farm.
 It was a simple two-storey, open-plan house, heated by a wood stove downstairs and upstairs.
 The windows with multiple small panes were typical of the time.
 In the 1920's an addition was built behind the main cabin, which comprised an extra room, a kitchen, and an indoor toilet (although that may have been added later.
 In any case a great luxury).

 In 1980, the Hicks' Farm (aka Hicks-Wheeler Log Cabin) was listed on the Historic Sites and Structures Survey.
 It was considered to be of State significance, being 'one of the few authentic frontier-era log cabins remaining in the State'.
 At the time, it was considered to be in 'good' condition, however has obviously deteriorated since them.

 In November 2016 I was hiking on the Nebraska Notch Trail.
 When I returned to the parking area, I noticed a 'For Sale' sign.
-Being in a particularly grumpy mood, I wondered what was for sale, and persuaded myself that there would be no harm in calling up the realtor to find out . . . she told me it was a 17 1/2 acre building lot, house-site already cleared, permits in place, ready to build . . . oh, and an old building that needed to be taken down.
+Being in a particularly grumpy mood, I wondered what was for sale, and persuaded myself that there would be no harm in calling up the realtor to find out . . . she told me it was a 17 1/2 acre building lot, house-site already cleared, permits in place, ready to build . . . oh, and an 'old building that needs to be taken down'.

 Noooo!
-We can't keep building and chipping away at our remaining intact blocks of contiguous forest.
-Someone needs to stand up for the rest of the natural world.
-And I've always thought that there was something special about that cabin.
+We mustn't keep clearing, building, developing and chipping away at our remaining intact blocks of contiguous forest.
+Someone needs to stand up for the natural world.

 I couldn't let it be sold for a building lot.